BoeJaker/Docker-MediaServer/README.md

 All containers can be built in multiples to create redundancy within the structure of the media server.
 Performance overhead is minimal, allowing for more robust connections to the containers.

 ### Docker swarm
 I have not implemented swarm functionality fully however i have made a quick script to allow the stack to be built on a swarm master node.
-This method of running the stack is not advised.
+As of version 0.2.0 this method of running the stack is not advised.

 Use the docker_stack_deploy.py script to quickly deploy this stack to a swarm